davs3275/sbs/med/collier.md

 One learned man says,''
 I have no bread, yet I abide
 by reason."
 Another,''
-I have no profit of my learn-
-ing, yet I too abide by reason."
+I have no profit of my learning, yet I too abide by reason."

 ---
 4.31 Be satisfied with your business, and learn to